Potholes are defects in the road caused by water entering the asphalt or concrete's sub-base through surface cracks. Water freezes in early winter,

 When a pothole isn't a pothole

-Not every defect in the roadway is considered a pothole and therefore cannot be patched.
+Not all defects in the roadway are considered potholes and therefore, cannot be patched.
 Shallow depressions with sharp edges will not hold patch and must wait for resurfacing during warmer, drier months.
 Here are some other examples:

-Long thin cracks that run parallel to the road for which normal patch is ineffective.
+Long thin cracks that run parallel to the road for which normal patch does not work well.
 Cracks greater than 2 inches wide and 1.5 inches deep can be patched.

-Utility cuts are temporary patches with straight edges which can range in size from one foot to more than ten feet wide and are the result of utility work (water main break, gas line repair, etc.).
-Utility cuts in the fall and winter are monitored and refilled as necessary until a permanent repair can used when asphalt plants open in the spring.
-Michcon, DTE and all private developers are responsible for the permanent repairs resulting from their activities and are inspected by City staff.
+Utility cuts are temporary patches with straight edges which can range in size from 1 foot to more than 10 feet wide.
+These are the result of utility work such as on a water main break, gas line repair, or other work.
+Utility cuts in the fall and winter are monitored and refilled as necessary until a permanent repair can happen.
+Michcon, DTE and all private developers are in charge of the permanent repairs that come from their activities.
+These repairs are inspected by City staff.
 These are not considered potholes and are repaired under a separate program.